zbw/pm20_web/about.en.md

 <div class="home">

 Historical press archives of ZBW.
-Inherited from the "Hamburgisches-Welt-Wirtschafts-Archiv" and the "Wirtschaftsarchiv" of the Kiel Institute for the World Economy.
+Inherited from the "Hamburgisches Welt-Wirtschafts-Archiv" and the "Wirtschaftsarchiv" of the Kiel Institute for the World Economy.
 Partially digitized with funding from the German Research Foundation (DFG).

 * [Persons archive](folder/pe/about.en.html)
 * [Companies/Institutions archive](folder/co/about.en.html)